liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 -  CSS developers …

+   -  must review and fine-tune technical aspects of the design output (if technical decisions made by design have undesired technical consequences, those need to be discussed and remedied).
-   -  must provide a breakdown of all existing objects, states, … (style guide).
+   -  must provide a breakdown of all existing objects, states, … (consult style guide on how to go about this).
    -  must report implementation issues as soon as possible.
    -  must implement requested features as requested.